zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 ## Most recent systematic review

-The most recent systematic review[^seven] says 7 domains.
+A more recent systematic review[^seven] now describes 7 domains.
 However, the authors observe that there is no "standard approach for assessing EHR data quality", so "guidelines are needed for EHR data quality assessment\ldots."